Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the area.
-Notable ones include Lake Macquarie Private Hospital Expansion, 27 Dickinson Street Residential Development, Macquarie Tower, and Harold Knight Sports Complex Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Key projects include Lake Macquarie Private Hospital Expansion, 27 Dickinson Street Residential Development, Macquarie Tower, and Harold Knight Sports Complex Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.